 The TZD program team works in partnership with community and corridor groups to improve the traffic safety of a designated area.
 Toward Zero Deaths provides technical assistance, materials, and guidance to local groups that are committed to reducing crashes and the fatalities and severe injuries that result from them.

-The TZD program co-chairs are Donna Berger, director of the Office of Traffic Safety, Minnesota Department of Public Safety, and Jay Hietpas, director of the Office of Traffic, Safety, and Technology, Minnesota Department of Transportation.
+The TZD program co-chairs are Mike Hanson, director of the Office of Traffic Safety, Minnesota Department of Public Safety, and Jay Hietpas, director of the Office of Traffic, Safety, and Technology, Minnesota Department of Transportation.

 Since the 1990s, the Minnesota Departments of Public Safety and Transportation have worked together to find better solutions to the problem of serious injuries and fatal crashes on Minnesota roadways.